 Craft activities

-Mindfulness exercises using sparrow observation
+Mindfulness through sparrow observation

-Stories of small daily rituals that increase happiness
+Small daily rituals that spark happiness

 Connecting with Community: Citizen Science and Joyful Avian Observation